AdobeDocs/commerce-cloud-service.en/help/cloud-guide/application/crons-property.md

 ---
 # Crons property

-Adobe Commerce uses `crons` to schedule repetitive activities.
+Adobe Commerce uses the `crons` property to schedule repetitive activities.
 It is ideal for scheduling a specific task to run at certain times of the day.
 Only one cron job can run at a time on the web instance for Adobe Commerce on cloud infrastructure projects because of the nature of read-only environments.
 It is a best practice to break down long-running tasks into smaller, queued tasks.
 Alternatively, you can build a [worker instance](workers-property.md).

 Adobe recommends that you run `crons` as the [file system owner](https://experienceleague.adobe.com/docs/commerce-operations/installation-guide/prerequisites/file-system/configure-permissions.html).
 Do _not_ run `crons` as `root` or as the web server user.

-This configuration is different from Adobe Commerce, which has multiple default cron jobs.
+This configuration is different from on-premises deployments of Adobe Commerce, which have multiple default cron jobs.
 See [Configure cron jobs](https://experienceleague.adobe.com/docs/commerce-operations/configuration-guide/cli/configure-cron-jobs.html) in the _Configuration guide_.

 ## Set up cron jobs